Fortress-Wars/FortressWars-Wiki/docs/changelogs/FW-v2.0.0.md

 - Refactor healing and mana potions.
 (Auto-pot no triggers in the same game tick (faster))
 - Absorption hearts now count towards "Damage Dealt" stats and "Damage Taken" stats.
 - Shield block delay decreased from **5** ticks to **0** ticks.
+- Standardized all armor pieces to all have protection level **1**.
+- Standardized all custom damage types to include armor into the damage calculation.

 ## Other Changes
 - King of the Hill respawn times will now be even if both teams have 99% and it is overtime.